 There are, however, two main types of toe spring (rigid vs. flexible) that you should be aware of, and they are not equal in terms of their effects on the foot.
 One type of toe spring (rigid) is far worse than the other type of toe spring (flexible).
 Shoe soles that incorporate rigid, inflexible toe spring essentially immobilize your toes in extension and contribute to tight, shortened toe extensor muscles and tendons and, ultimately, for many people, crooked toes, such as hammertoes.
 This type of toe spring also contributes to various forms of ball of foot pain, including neuromas, capsulitis, and sesamoiditis.
 This is due to the fact that rigid toe spring causes a shifting of the forefoot fat pad away from its usual, protective location beneath the metatarsal heads.
 Rigid toe spring usually accompanies thick soles, and the thicker the sole, the more rigid the toe spring.
 The rigidity of the toe spring also has a lot to do with the type of sole material used.

 Some shoes appear to have toe spring but yet possess a relatively thin and flexible sole.
-This type of toe spring, which we call “flexible” toe spring, is usually far less problematic or injurious than rigid toe spring, as it can often be easily flattened out when weight-bearing (e.g., standing, walking, running, etc.).
-Flexible toe spring is sometimes included in minimalist shoes and is often a result of how the shoe’s upper is constructed.
+This type of toe spring, which we call “flexible” toe spring, is usually far less problematic or injurious than rigid toe spring, as it can often be easily compressed out when weight-bearing (e.g., standing, walking, running, etc.).
+Flexible toe spring is sometimes included in minimalist shoes and is often a result of how the shoe’s upper is constructed (i.e., it's simply a byproduct of the manufacturing process).
 Again, it’s not usually a problem, provided the sole of the shoe is thin enough and flexible enough to be flattened out by body weight alone.

 Helpful Tip: Most toe spring (both flexible and, in some cases, rigid) can be eliminated or at least minimized by folding the sprung part of the shoe (i.e., the part of the sole that sits underneath the forefoot) back onto the rest of the shoe’s sole, and placing the shoe in this configuration under a heavy object, such as a bookcase, for 24-48 hours.